adamdalton155/adamdalton155/README.md

 What I' currently working on
 - 🔭 I’m currently working on Tipper, my final year project
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m learning JavaScript
 - 👯 I’m looking to collaborate on Full-Stack Web and Mobile Apps
 - 📫 How to reach me: https://www.linkedin.com/in/adam-dalton-000284228/